MarcioRamos90/8086_disassembler/README.md

 # SIMPLE 8086 DISASSEMBLER

-It's a very simple and maybe incompleted disassemble of microprocessor 8086.
+It's a very simple and maybe incompleted disassembler of 8086 microprocessor.

+## Building

+you can use the batch `build.bat` at the root folder.

+## Running

 to run it pass the path for the file as the first argument of the execution